amzn/amazon-instant-access-sdk-ruby/README.md

 **Amazon Instant Access** (AIA) is a digital content fulfillment technology that allows purchases on the Amazon website and delivery by third party vendors.
 This Ruby SDK provides the vendors a simple way to authenticate incoming requests from Amazon.
-Please read our [integration guide](https://s3-us-west-2.amazonaws.com/dtg-docs/index.html) and learn about the on-boarding procedure and the integration API before using this SDK.
+Please refer to our integration guide for [Subscriptions (SaaS)](https://s3-us-west-2.amazonaws.com/aia-docs/integration-guide-subscriptions.pdf) or [One-Time Purchasing](https://s3-us-west-2.amazonaws.com/aia-docs/integration-guide-one-time-purchases.pdf) to learn about the on-boarding procedure and the API specifications before using this SDK.

 Installation
 ------------